Consumer Directed Options

 The local Area Agencies on Aging (AAA’s) will act as Support Brokers for the CDO program.
 Once you choose CDO, you will no longer have a case manager through the traditional agency.
 The Support Broker will act as your case manager.
-The Support Broker will assist you with:

-Yes.
-You will be given a budget amount based on past service utilization.
-The budget amount will be determined by Department for Medicaid Services (DMS).
+Will I be given a budget?YES!
+The client will be given a budget amount based on past utilization.
+The budget amount will be determined by The Department for Medicaid Services (DMS).
 The budget will be used by the member to negotiate rates with employees and complete the support spending plan.

-You can hire some family, friends, neighbors and provider agencies.
+Who can I hire as an employee?The client can hire family, friends, neighbors, and other provider agencies.
 The employee must be at least 18 years old and submit to a criminal background check.
-The Support Broker will assist the member with hiring and training employees.
+The Support Broker will assist the member with the employee hiring and training process.

-The Area Development Districts (ADD’s) will be the Financial Management Agency for CDO in Kentucky.
-The member will keep track of all the services done by their employee(s).
-A timesheet will be submitted to the Support Broker showing what services were performed.
-The Financial Management Agency will pay the member's employee(s) for providing these CDO services.
-The Financial management Agency will make sure all state and federal laws are met such as withholding enough money to pay for taxes and other items.
+How will my employees be paid?The Area Development Districts (ADD’s) will be the Financial Management Agency for CDO in Kentucky.
+The client will be responsible for keeping track of all the services completed by their employee(s).
+A timesheet will be submitted to the Support Broker showing that the services were performed.
+The Financial Management Agency will pay the client’s employee(s) for providing these CDO services established in the Plan of Care.
+The Financial Management Agency will make sure all state and federal laws are met such as withholding money to pay for taxes and other items.

-The member has a responsibility to:
+The client has a responsibility to:

 The Support Broker will work with the client to transition them back to traditional Medicaid services.